dukelester/javascript-bootcamp-2022-2023/DataStructures/advancedDSA/README.md

 Traversing the tree can be done by checking whether currentRoot is smaller or greater than the value to be searched.
 If currentRoot is smaller, the right child is visited.
 If currentRoot is bigger, the left child is visited.

+## AVL Trees

+AVL is a binary search tree that balances itself
+An AVL tree keeps the BST height to a minimum and ensures O(log2(n)) time complexities for search, insertion, and deletion.